-The first thing to try is eating a high-fibre diet.
-Fibre is food that can't be broken down by the body.
+The first thing to try is eating a high-fiber diet.
+Fiber is food that can't be broken down by the body.
 It makes your stools softer and more bulky and easier to pass.
-Foods high in fibre include fresh vegetables and fruit, wholegrain cereals, wholemeal bread, and wholemeal pasta.
+Foods high in fiber include fresh vegetables and fruits, whole grain cereals, whole grain bread, and whole grain pasta.